Liya-F/Article-Recommendation/README.md

 * Perform an initial similarity search to retrieve a set of candidate results.
 * Use a more accurate similarity metric (e.g., Cosine Similarity) to re-rank these candidates based on their relevance to the query.
 * Return the top-ranked results for the final recommendation.

+#### About the project
+This project performs similarity search on a collection of articles to recommend those that are most relevant to a user's query.
+It uses BERT to generate vector embeddings for article titles and similarity search algorithm to find and recommend the closest matches.
+#### Key Features:
+1. Vector Embedding Generation
+2. Approximate Nearest Neighbor Search
+3. Dimensionality Reduction
+4. Reranking

+#### Key Tools Used
+PyTorch
+BERT (Bidirectional Encoder Representations from Transformers) FAISS (Facebook AI Similarity Search)
+Scikit-learn